zephyrproject-rtos/zephyr/doc/develop/toolchains/zephyr_sdk.rst

             curl -L -O |sdk-url-macos|
             curl -L |sdk-url-macos-sha| | shasum --check --ignore-missing

-         If your host architecture is 64-bit ARM (Apple Silicon, also known as M1), replace ``x86_64`` with ``aarch64`` in order to download the 64-bit ARM macOS SDK.
+         If your host architecture is 64-bit ARM (Apple Silicon), replace ``x86_64`` with ``aarch64`` in order to download the 64-bit ARM macOS SDK.

       #.
 Extract the Zephyr SDK bundle archive: